Net Worth

 Topanga Home

 In December 2021, Kehlani purchased a 1,378-square-foot, four-bedroom house in Topanga, California.
-The home had been pending sale at $1.595 million, and the listing was removed three weeks later for a closing price of $1.7 million.
+The home had been listed for $1.595 million, and the listing was removed three weeks later, with a closing price of $1.7 million.

 In November 2023, she returned the property to the market, asking for $1.899 million.
-In March 2024, the price was reduced to $1.799 million and twice more to $1.699 million.
+In March 2024, the price was reduced to $1.8 million, then to $1.699 million.
 At the time of writing, the home is still for sale, and Kehlani is set to lose money if it sells.

 Net Worth